aloiscochard/sindi/sindi-docs/src/basic/context.rst

 =======

-Generally a `context <http://aloiscochard.github.com/sindi/api/index.html#sindi.Context>`_ describe how a set of compounds should be wired together, once instantiated during runtime it provide facilities to inject theses compounds.
+Generally a `context <http://aloiscochard.github.com/sindi/api/index.html#sindi.Context>`_ describe how a set of objects should be wired together, once instantiated during runtime it provide facilities to inject theses objects.

 There is multiple way to describe a context and his bindings, but it's **highly recommended** to use the provided DSL.